Op Ed: Shifting the way ODNR discusses sustainability: Building bridges and bringing hope to Ohio communities

 Image 2 left, Image 3 right

 All of this to say, my research has led me to two conclusions.
 One, if ODNR wants successful sustainability intitiatives they need to meet people at levels they, the people, can understand.
 And two, motivating people positively is likely to yield better results than motivating people negatively.
-Sustainability movements past and present, while well-intentioned, have often had a negative impact on people’s mental health.
-The extreme politicization and sensationalization of these movements can create feelings of anxiety, guilt, helplessness, and anger as individuals struggle to navigate polarizing narratives surrounding environmental responsibility.
+Sustainability movements past and present, though well-intentioned, have negative consequences on people’s mental health that it detrimental to the cause in the long run.
+The sensationalization and politicization of these sustinability movements creates feelings of anxiety, guilt, helplessness, and anger as individuals struggle to navigate polarizing narratives surrounding environmental responsibility.

-Sustainability feels challenging when it isn’t something someone has been trained to prioritize, especially when it comes with all this charged emotional baggage.
-Fortunately, there are ways to reduce this baggage.
-With the help of ODNR, my design can reframe sustainability as a hopeful, unifying movement rather than a divisive one.
+Given that many current sustainability movements are demoralizing and burdensome, there is a woefully untapped potential for hopeful and unifying movements.
+Therefore, ODNR should use design to bring visitors and nearby communities together with the goal of inspiring sustainable collective action.
+With the right tools, it can be accessible and rejuvenating instead of draining.
+With the help of ODNR, my senior capstone will reframe sustainability as a hopeful, unifying movement rather than a divisive one.
 I intend to collaborate with ODNR to spark change in a way that feels accessible, not overwhelming.
 With their expertise and my skillset, we can turn sustainability from a source of stress and conflict into a hopeful, shared journey that everyone can take part in, using positive reinforcement rather than guilt.

 References